Haydn-Martin/Haydn-Martin/README.md

 * _Legacy Projects_.
 Random repositories where I have dumped code I wrote before I started using GitHub.
 Project name in CamelCase, varying degree of just about everything in these.
 Largely not structured in a sensible way.
 * _Other_.
 Random repos with no common thread.
   * Haydn-Martin.github.io - new DS blog
-  * Perpetual_Prudence - old WordPress personal finance/investing blog custom code and analysis in R
+  * Perpetual_Prudence_Analysis - old personal finance/investing blog analysis in R
   * Prob_Stat_ML - playign around with theory implementation in python and R
 * _Private_.
 Either containing PI, not ready, or top secret for undisclosed reasons.
 The less said about these the better...